NEUBIAS/training-resources/_modules/datatypes.md

 The pixels in an image have a certain data type.
 The data type limits the values that pixels can take.

-For example, unsigned N-bit integer images can represent values from 0 to 2^N -1, e.g.
+### Unsigned integer data types

+Many microscopes save their data in the unsigned integer datatype.

+A pixel of an N-bit unsigned integer data can be between `0` and `2^N - 1`.

+For example

 - 8-bit unsigned integer: 0 - 255
 - 12-bit unsigned integer: 0 - 4095
 - 16-bit unsigned integer: 0 - 65535

 ### Intensity clipping (saturation)